xlsrln/cat/site/setup.md

 If you see anything in the preview, it's all good.
 Press start recording to record and stop when you're done!

-If you are uploading to youtube, you can use the naming format `[CAT 2022] rally sardinia | 12:34 nept 69` but it is by no means mandatory.
+If you are uploading to youtube, you can use the naming format `[CAT S3] rally norway` but it is by no means mandatory.

 ## clock overlay (optional)